michalzagrodzki/Netguru-Ruby-on-Rails-Workshops/README.md

 12. Don't forget to check if application works in the browser :).

 13. Unleash your design skills.
 Add some CSS to the application to make it prettier (we won't say it's ugly, but you know, it's not a beauty [YET!]).
 Please use [Bootstrap 3](http://getbootstrap.com/css/) for styling, which is already added to application.
 Psss!
 Don't forget about styling `devise` views :).

-14. Create user profile page (using Boostrap 3).
-Use your imagination about what should go there.
-You can start with name, email, etc.

 16. Fill `seeds.rb` with 5 accounts for user and one admin account to login and example category with products and reviews.